-Learning to play an instrument like the piano online can be a daunting task.
+Learning to play an instrument like the piano online can be daunting.
 It’s important you find a way to learn that makes the most of your time (and money 💸💸💸), but is also fun and engaging in the process.
+One useful tool is the Internet!
+But how do you find the best online piano lessons…for you?

-Choosing the best way to learn will play a huge part in getting you to where you want to be as a piano player.
-That’s why I’ve tested out some popular online piano lessons so that you might get a scope on what’s the best for your style of learning.
+That’s a tough question.
+Which is why I’ve tested some popular online piano lessons so that you might get a scope of what’s best for your learning style.

 The first style I want to dive into is YouTube learning.
 It is an amazing resource for *free* content.
 There are so many different piano lessons waiting to be discovered, you’ll be spoiled for choices!
 But therein lies one of the problems: you might have a difficult time knowing where to start or finding the right order of things to learn the piano in a way that makes the most sense for you.